ingshtrom/stash-creview/README.md

 - this only supports up to 1000 users per group.
 We could add support for more, but I didn't feel like dealing with paging api's right now.
 - the "-s" and "--sections" parameters are no longer required.
 - the `STASH_CREVIEW_STATIC_REVIEWERS` env var will limit your random reviewers.
 A static reviewer CANNOT be one of the randomly selected reviewers.
+- the parseBranchRegex .creview-config value will always be run in a case-insensitive context, and only return the first match